280 12th Street, SW

 Dear Mr. Mehrabi:

-In its public meeting of 16 July conducted by videoconference, the Commission of Fine Arts reviewed a third concept submission for a new hotel, on a vacant site at 280 12th Street, SW (case number SL 20-169).
-The Commission did not take an action, providing the following comments and recommendations for the development of the design.
+In its public meeting of 17 September conducted by videoconference, the Commission of Fine Arts reviewed a fourth concept submission for a new hotel, to be located on a vacant site at 280 12th Street, SW (case number SL 20-196).
+The Commission approved the concept, providing the following comments and recommendations for the development of the design.

-The Commission looks forward to further review of this prominent project, and urges the applicant to consult actively with the staff in the development of the design prior to submitting it for review.
-They also requested that documentation of the previously presented designs be included in future submissions, in comparison with updated views of any revised proposal.
-As always, the staff is available to assist you in the development of the design and the preparation of the next submission.
+The Commission looks forward to further review of this prominent project, and requests that the applicant continue to consult actively with the staff in the development of the design prior to submitting it for permit review.
+As always, the staff is available to assist you in the development of the design and the preparation of the next submission and the requested mockup.

 /s/Thomas E. Luebke, FAIA

 cc: Bahram Kamali, BBGM

 David Lesiuk, LD7 Studio Landscape Architecture and Planning